xibodevelopment/backupwordpress/readme.txt

 == Description ==

 BackUpWordPress will back up your entire site including your database and all your files once every day.
-It has several advanced options for power users.

 = Features =